Unhinged, crooked: Trump And Biden Trade Campaign Trail Barbs - UrduPoint

 If Biden were Republican, he would be "given the electric chair," Trump said.

-Biden meanwhile was stumping in the key southern state of Georgia, which the Democrat narrowly won in 2020, as he sought support from African Americans -- a crucial element in his coalition.
+Biden meanwhile was stumping in the key southern state of Georgia as he sought support from African Americans -- a crucial element in his coalition.

+The 81-year-old narrowly won Georgia in 2020 and some polls show Black voters are increasingly deserting him ahead of November's rematch with Trump.

 "Our democracy is really on the line," Biden told supporters at Mary Mac's Tea Room, a Black-owned restaurant in Atlanta.